 Thyroid crisis (thyrotoxic storm), a severe worsening of overactive thyroid gland symptoms.

-Complications related to thyroid hormone replacement:
+Complications related to thyroid hormone replacement, for example:

 - If too little hormone is given, fatigue, weight gain, high cholesterol, depression, physical sluggishness, and other symptoms of hypothyroidism can occur; and